1coderookie/KobraGoNeoInsights/docs/maintenance.md

 - Are the screws which hold them in place still tight?
 - Are the blades of the fans clean, or did dust build up?
 If so, clean it off.
 - Can the fans rotate freely or is anything (e.g. wires, cable ties) hitting them?
+- Do you see any fine strings of filament being caught up somewhere in the fans?
+If so, clean them off.

 **ABL Sensor**

 - Is the sensor still in the correct position, or did the bracket maybe become loose and therefore the sensor sagged?